5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

     deactivate MBUPF
 ```

-To use this you will need a 5G Core with an MB-UPF and an MB-SMF that are both capable of allocating an ingress tunnel
+To use this you will need a 5G Core with an MB-UPF and an MB-SMF that are both capable of allocating an ingress tunnel at reference point Nmb9.
-at reference point Nmb9.
-An example of such a 5G Core can be found in
-the [5G-MAG/open5gs](https://github.com/5G-MAG/open5gs/tree/5mbs) repository in the
-`5mbs` branch.

-Start the NRF, SCP, AMF, MB-SMF and MB-UPF.
-We recommend executing the TMUX scripts in [rt-mbs-examples/tree/main/scripts/tmux](https://github.com/5G-MAG/rt-mbs-examples/tree/main/scripts/tmux) or following these instructions.
-Note that an Insomnia collection is also available in [rt-mbs-examples/tree/main/insomnia/5G-MAG_MBSTF-insomnia_collection.yaml](https://github.com/5G-MAG/rt-mbs-examples/tree/main/insomnia/5G-MAG_MBSTF-insomnia_collection.yaml).
-When using the Insomnia collection, please remind to set the `Preferred HTTP version` to `HTTP/2 PriorKnowledge`.

 ```sh
 git clone --depth 1 --recurse-submodules -b 5mbs https://github.com/5G-MAG/open5gs.git ~/open5gs